-Indian Riverkeeper learned on January 28, 2016 that the South Florida Water Management District (SFWMD) was back pumping water into Lake Okeechobee through the S-2, S-3, and S-4 pump stations located on the lake’s southern shore.
+Indian Riverkeeper learned that the South Florida Water Management District (SFWMD) was back pumping water into Lake Okeechobee through the S-2, S-3, and S-4 pump stations located on the lake’s southern shore.
 Back pumping uses pump stations to push water uphill and into Lake Okeechobee.
 The water is untreated, so any […]

 About Marty Baum

 Indian Riverkeeper Marty Baum‘s family legacy has been connected with life along the shores of the Indian River Lagoon since his great, great grandfather, Hannibal Dillingham Pierce, arrived near what is now Titusville in 1866.
 Baum has educated people about the history of pioneer life along Florida’s Atlantic Coast by participating as a re-enactor at seminars and museum functions.
 He is passionate about the Indian River Lagoon, and is proud to serve as the third Indian Riverkeeper.